 London’s awash with festive deals for food and drink, Christmas dinners or variations thereof.
 You don’t have to commit to the big day – that can still be spent peeling spuds and counting down the hours for the turkey to cook – but if you’re feeling like getting out, there’ll be deals all month.

-Never mind theatre, London’s best cinema is putting on some of the best shows in London in December 2022.
+Never mind theatre, The Prince Charles is putting on some of the best shows this December.

 Watch the Nutcracker at the Royal Opera House